pyjarrett/calendon/README.md

 - **`ccache`** (optional, improves build speeds)

 Mac:
-- I don't have a Mac to test on so I don't know if Knell will even build on this platform.
+- I don't have a Mac to test on so I don't know if Calendon will even build on this platform.
 If you're willing to help with Mac support, let me know!

 ### Building and running the demos